kinnewig/dcs2/README.md

 #### Miscellaneous
-- `GMSH` (default version: "4.12.2", default "OFF") Only testes on Fedora, requires the following dependencies `dnf install fltk fltk-devel mesa-libGLU-devel mesa-libGL-devel`.
+- `GMSH` (default version: "4.12.2", default "OFF") Only testes on Fedora 40/Rocky 9, requires the following dependencies `dnf install fltk fltk-devel mesa-libGLU-devel mesa-libGL-devel`.

 ### Installation Tools

+### CMake
+- CMake is a hard dependency for DCS2; therefore, if no CMake version is detected, CMake is automatically downloaded and installed.

 #### Linker: Mold
 - `-M|--mold` with the options `ON|OFF|DOWNLOAD`

+#### Ninja
+- `-N|--ninja` with the options `ON|OFF`

 ## Usage

-To use DCS, follow these steps:
+To use DCS2, follow these steps:

 1. Clone this repository:
    ```bash